Dartmouth Hopkins Center for the Arts

 Technical details

-Dartmouth University
+Dartmouth College

 Our design reflects the combination of the rugged and refined that defines this corner of New Hampshire.
 The exterior plaza, taking inspiration from the gracious curves of the mid-twentieth-century building, is sculpted for intuitive movement to guide visitors towards places for gathering, meeting, and entering.
 Designed as a platform to elevate the daily lives of students and faculty, the plaza welcomes visitors and offers a glimpse into the dynamism of the arts processes happening inside the building.

 The plaza connects visitors to a new entry that expands inside the Hop to create a central meeting place linking the existing building spaces with new facilities dedicated to enriching the creative process.
-The new lobby, dubbed the forum, creates a vibrant social space that will be active with students, faculty, and staff throughout the day, and with audiences before and after performances.
+The new lobby, dubbed the forum, creates a vibrant social space that is active with students, faculty, and staff throughout the day, and with audiences before and after performances.
 A central stair links the forum with the second-floor, connecting the new Recital Hall and a Performance Lab, two venues designed for innovative and interactive performance events, with the ground floor and plaza.

 The 150-seat Recital Hall is designed as a glass-enclosed lantern that overlooks the plaza and offers stunning views of the Baker Library Tower while looking into the Sugar Maples on The Green.
 Its tapered arch-framed windows are created using an innovative, curved mullion system, allowing for ample daylighting of the flexible seating configurations in the Hall.
-The space, outfitted with bespoke finishes and refined details, also offers state-of-the-art audio-visual equipment that will facilitate the creation of student-led performance media while transforming the Hop into a broadcasting center for digital performances.
+The space, outfitted with bespoke finishes and refined details, also offers state-of-the-art audio-visual equipment that facilitates the creation of student-led performance media while transforming the Hop into a broadcasting center for digital performances.

 A level below the forum sits the new Dance Studio, a partially-submerged rehearsal space with north-facing clerestory windows bringing in natural light and glimpses to the plaza tree canopy.
-As the Hop’s first purpose-built dance rehearsal space, the Studio’s 24-foot ceiling heights and well-lit interiors will offer the ideal place for dance troupes to perfect their routines.
-Our design also refurbishes the Hop’s 900-seat theatre, Spaulding Auditorium, while meticulously upgrading the Top of the Hop, a beloved gathering space.
-Several spaces on the lower level of the Hop, including the Theater Rehearsal Lab, will be reconfigured and redesigned as part of the project.
+As the Hop’s first purpose-built dance rehearsal space, the Studio’s 24-foot ceiling heights and well-lit interiors offer the ideal place for dance troupes to perfect their routines.
+Our design also refurbished the Hop’s 900-seat theatre, Spaulding Auditorium, while meticulously upgrading the Top of the Hop, a beloved gathering space.
+Several spaces on the lower level of the Hop, including the Theater Rehearsal Lab, were reconfigured and redesigned as part of the project.